-In this guide, you’ll find practical tips for making any kind of travel (not just “eco-travel”) more sustainable through small mindset changes and just knowing what to look for.
+In this sustainable travel guide, you’ll find practical tips for making any kind of travel (not just “eco-travel”) more eco-friendly – mostly through small mindset changes and knowing what to look for.

 Let’s play a game: What do you picture in your mind when you read the words “eco-travel,” or “sustainable travel”?

 Does it involve gorillas, kayaks, or thatched roofs?

 Maybe a tree house in the jungle in Costa Rica?
 With a composting toilet somewhere down a dark path from your un-airconditioned hut?

 Do you have blisters on your feet yet?